 Supervisor (s):

-Prof John J. Bolton
+Prof John J. Bolton (Emeritus Professor)

-Dr Marissa Brink-Hull
+Dr Marissa Brink-Hull (UCT Postdoctoral Research Fellow)

-Dr Brett M. Macey
+Dr Brett M. Macey (DFFE)

 July 2023

 Research Proposal

 Background

 The development of the aquaculture industry has resulted in concerns with regards to effluent discharge (Granada et al. 2016), reliance on natural resources as feeds or alternatively, reliance on commercial feeds, which can become costly.
 Integrated multi-trophic aquaculture (IMTA) is an advanced form of aquaculture which has the potential to reduce environmental impacts, increase profitability and diversify commercial production in a sustainable way.
 IMTA uses extractive species with commercial value as a biofiltration system; essentially converting the waste products from one species into a valuable resource for another.
 The implementation of integrated multi-trophic aquaculture (IMTA) systems can increase the efficiency of aquaculture systems and contribute to the development of a sustainable aquaculture industry, particularly when species that are ecologically compatible are co-cultured (Kang et al. 2003; Kim et al. 2015).